-Kiriakos Hadjiioannou is a performer, choreographer and event organizer.
+Kiriakos Hadjiioannou is a performer, choreographer and event organiser.

 His work focuses on specific aspects of choreography, movement and space, touching different types of art.
 He's been collaborating with various choreographers, artists, filmmakers, researchers, in international productions.
 For 2014 - 2016 he was the pilot project «YAA! – Associated Artist» supported by The Swiss Arts Council ProHelvetia, in cooperation with the theatre Kaserne in Basel.
-Next to many collaborations, he creates a series of works exploring altered and transcendental conscious states, called 'Higher States' (Higher States of Consciousness).
+Next to many collaborations, he creates the series of works 'Higher States' (Higher States of Consciousness) exploring altered and transcendental conscious states.

 In 2017 he receives an award from the Swiss Federal Office of Culture / Swiss Dance Awards 2017, the June Johnson Dance Prize for his outstanding approach and the development of the project "Hyperion / Higher States, Part 2"(2017).

 The association ANTIBODIES founded in 2012 by Kiriakos Hadjiioannou as a platform of artists, researchers and academics, operating and collaborating in the field of performing arts, research and entertainment.
-The core team includes, photographer Katerina Drakopoulou, scholar and dramaturge Bernhard Siebert, technical director / light designer Jost Von Harleßem, performance artist Nancy Stamatopoulou, author / dramaturge Margarita Tsomou, stage designer Urs August Steiner.
-Production manager is Lara - Joy Hamann.
+The core team includes, photographer Katerina Drakopoulou, academic Bernhard Siebert, scenographer Jost Von Harleßem, performance artist Nancy Stamatopoulou, journalist Margarita Tsomou, visual artist Urs August Steiner.
+Production managers are Lara - Joy Hamann and Stelios Georgalis.

 In their work, the group is often referred to an anthropological and political context with the aim to make history tangible and accessible.
 They are exploring current developments in the performing arts, concerning questions of communication, specific production networks and cognitive developments in socio-cultural activities.